ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 We will work on simplifying these processes even further, but for now, we hope that this is enough to help many people to re-host their web content in easier, more resilient, and permanent ways.

-## Tutorial: Publishing a static webpage to IPFS
+## Tutorial: Publishing a static website to IPFS

 #### Step 0: Installing and Running dependencies

 In order to completely understand this tutorial, you will need to have some familiarity with a terminal prompt, and to install the following software.
 We are working on a no-install, drag-and-drop solution, and we'll post a new tutorial when that ships.

 **Required:**
 - The `ipfs` program, version 0.3.11 or later.
-[See install instructions here](link to install instructions).
-TODO link
+[See install instructions here](https://github.com/ipfs/go-ipfs#install).

 You should be able to run `ipfs version` and see 0.3.11 or later: